Cocaine Nose: Symptoms and Treatments of This Side Effect of Cocaine Abuse

 People with cocaine noses are at an increased risk of experiencing nosebleeds because the blood vessels in their noses have been damaged and are, therefore, more likely to burst.

-Why is Cocaine Nose So Serious?
+Why Is Cocaine Nose So Serious?

 Cocaine use can result in multiple injuries, some of which can lead to potentially fatal illnesses like infection.
 Damage caused by cocaine to the tissues of the nasal cavity prevents normal tissue regeneration within and around the nostrils for the rest of the patient's life.